All Products

-NAS settings in Function Compute are configured at the service level.
-After a NAS mount target is configured for a service, all functions in the service can access the files in the specified NAS file system.
+The NAS configuration in Function Compute is at the service level.
+After you configure a NAS mount target for a service, all functions in the service can access files on the specified NAS file system.

 1. Log on to the Function Compute console.
 In the left-side navigation pane, click Services & Functions.